Emergencies, Accidents and Spills

 The National Response Team is made up of fifteen federal agencies with responsibilities for preparing for, or responding to, major oil or hazardous chemical emergencies.
 EPA is the chair with the U.S Coast Guard as vice-chair, and corresponding regional teams are in each of the ten federal regions.

-Area Contingency Committees are made up of regional representatives which specifically plan for oil spills.
+Area Contingency Teams are made up of regional representatives which specifically plan for oil spills.

 The Federal Response Disaster Group is made up of over 30 federal agencies with responsibilities for preparing for or responding to major national disasters.